client value

 Why should they choose you?

 by Tony Vidler If you want ideal prospects to choose you over any number of other highly qualified professional advisers then you must have the ability to succinctly articulate what makes working with you special.
 Why should they choose you?
-This is often referred to as having a “Unique Selling Proposition”, or […]
+This is often referred to as having a “Unique Selling Proposition”, or USP.
+While the […]

 Read more.